ON THIS PAGE: You will read about how to with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

 Looking for More Survivorship Resources?

-ASCO Answers Cancer Survivorship Guide: Get this 44-page booklet helps people transition into life after treatment.
+- ASCO Answers Cancer Survivorship Guide: Get this 48-page booklet helps people transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
-The booklet is available as a PDF, so it is easy to print out.
+The free booklet is available as a PDF, so it is easy to print.